Learn cPanel

 Create a New Email Account

-• Security - This option will allow you to either set the password for your email account now or if you prefer cPanel will send an email containing a password configuration link allowing you to configure the password separately.
+• Security - Please use one of the radio buttons to select the method of setting up security for your email account.
+You can either select the password option or if you prefer, cPanel will send an email containing a password configuration link allowing you to configure the password separately.

-• Storage Space - The total disk space this email account will utilize.
-Please bear in mind that for our Shared Web Hosting plans we have a limitation which you can review in our Terms Of Use Pages
+• Storage Space - Please use this text field to set up a disk space quote your email account will utilize.
+Please bear in mind that for our Shared Web Hosting plans, we have a limitation, which you can review in our Terms Of Use Pages.

-• Stay on this page after I click Create. - This option will allow you to remain on this page after the email account is created.
+• Stay on this page after I click Create. - Please use this checkbox to enable cPanel to keep you on this page after the email account is created.
 Please note that the default behavior of the page is to send you back to the "Email Accounts" page.

 Finally, please click on the "Create" button at the bottom of the form so your brand new email account can be successfully created.
 Please bear in mind that the interface of this page may vary depending on the used cPanel version.